Search

 A solo 401(k) is for self-employed people who either don't have employees or only employ their spouse.
 This retirement plan allows you to contribute as both an employee and an employer, maximizing your savings potential.

-Solo 401(k) contribution limits for 2024
+Solo 401(k) contribution limits for 2024 and 2025

-In 2024, you can contribute up to $23,000 as an employee.
+As an employee, you can contribute up to $23,000 in 2024 and $23,500 in 2025.
 As the employer, you can contribute up to an additional 25% of your compensation.
 Your total contribution can go up to $69,000, with an extra $7,500 in catch-up contributions if you're 50 or older.
 The total contribution limit cannot exceed 100% of your compensation.

-Why choose a solo 401(k)?
+Why choose a solo 401(k) retirement plan?

 • High contribution limits.
 A solo 401(k) offers some of the highest contribution limits among retirement plans, significantly boosting your savings potential.